AvramRobert/buccaneer/README.md

 ```
 As you can see, you define the name of your command, what parameters it takes and then associate a
 function block with that description. buccaneer makes sure that the associated function will always require
-the exact parameters and arity that you defined in your description.
+the exact arguments and arity that you defined in your description.
 In the above example, the command takes 2 ints and therefore the associated function has an arity of two
 with types `(Int, Int)`.

 To run the command and print its result, you need only feed it
-to the command interpreter provided by the library and give it the list of arguments necessary in order
+to one of the provided command interpreters and give it the list of arguments necessary in order
 to call it:

 ```scala